marcomarino123/magnopy/docs/source/user-guide/methods/spherical-rf.rst

 .. include:: repeated-formulas/spin-from-ferro-uvn.inc

-This section is devoted to translation of these spin vectors and matrices to spherical basis, that is more convenient in several instances.
+This section is devoted to translation of these spin vectors and matrices to spherical basis, that is a natural one for the description of spin waves.

 ============================================
 Coordinate system with circular polarization